Choosing a Caterer | How to Hire the Right Coffee Caterer

 check_circle

 La Vita Espresso: Fully licensed by the City of Minneapolis Health Department.
-We’ve maintained our license since 1995 — nearly 30 years of inspections, compliance, and doing things the right way.
+We’ve maintained our license through years of inspections, compliance, and doing things the right way.

 shield